craig-reahl/topologicalSort/README.md

 # TopologicalSort

-Someone needed to be ble to list gradle dependencies in this way.
+Someone needed to be able to list gradle dependencies in this way.

 By adding a gradle task that prints out the dependencies in a convenient way, this code can be used to sort the dependencies [https://en.wikipedia.org/wiki/Topological_sorting](topologically)